devcorkvince/devcorkvince.github.com/_posts/2012-03-22-operating-system-i-use.md

 My History

-2005 - My cousin NEO give me a Hoary Hedgehog 5.04 CD - did not test it cause I was a gamer using the other brand.
+2005 - My cousin NEO gave me a Hoary Hedgehog 5.04 CD - did not test it cause I was a gamer using the other brand.

 2006 - Using The Other Brand NT and XP